PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Introduction

 \section{Introduction}

 Supervised deep learning models have fundamentally transformed computer vision, showcasing exceptional proficiency in classifying predefined image categories.
 Models trained on extensive labeled datasets achieve high accuracy and robustness in distinguishing known classes within controlled environments.
 However, their performance significantly diminishes when confronted with samples from categories that were neither present nor represented during training.
 This limitation impedes the deployment of intelligent systems in dynamic, real-world scenarios where encountering previously unseen categories is inevitable.
-To address this challenge, Generalized Category Discovery (GCD)~\citep{vaze2022generalized} has emerged as a pivotal task.
+To address this challenge, Generalized Category Discovery (GCD)~\cite{vaze2022generalized} has emerged as a pivotal task.
 As depicted in Fig.~\ref{fig:task}, GCD aims to automatically identify and categorize both known and novel classes within unlabeled data by leveraging a modest set of labeled examples from known categories.
-Unlike traditional supervised learning, which operates within a rigid framework of predefined categories, GCD extends the model's capability to recognize and incorporate novel, unseen categories alongside known ones.
+Unlike traditional supervised learning, which operates within a rigid framework of predefined categories, GCD extends the model's capability to recognize and incorporate unseen categories alongside known ones.

-A growing body of literature in GCD emphasizes the significance of object parts as effective conduits for transferring knowledge between ``seen'' and ``unseen'' categories~\citep{vaze2022generalized,wang2024sptnet}.
-Object parts encapsulate fine-grained visual features that are often shared across different categories, facilitating the generalization to novel classes.
+A growing body of literature in GCD~\cite{he2025category}, emphasizes the significance of object parts as effective conduits for transferring knowledge between ``seen'' and ``unseen'' categories~\cite{vaze2022generalized,wang2024sptnet}.
+Object parts (Fig.~\ref{fig:part-variability}) encapsulate fine-grained visual features whose correspondences are often shared across different categories, facilitating the generalization to novel classes.